nanoc/nanoc.app/content/docs/tutorial.md

 Create a site
 -------------

-To create a new site, use the <kbd>create-site</kbd> command, followed by the name of the new directory in which you want nanoc to create a site.
-Let’s create a `tutorial` site:
+Create a new site by typing <kbd>create-site</kbd>, followed by the name of the new directory in which you want nanoc to create the site:

 <pre><span class="prompt">%</span> <kbd>nanoc create-site tutorial</kbd></pre>

-nanoc lists all files being generated as result of this command.
-This is what you’ll see:
+nanoc lists all files being generated as result of this command:

-<pre><span class="prompt">%</span> <kbd>nanoc create-site tutorial</kbd>
-      <span class="log-create">create</span>  nanoc.yaml
+<pre>      <span class="log-create">create</span>  nanoc.yaml
       <span class="log-create">create</span>  Rules
       <span class="log-create">create</span>  content/index.html
       <span class="log-create">create</span>  content/stylesheet.css
       <span class="log-create">create</span>  layouts/default.html
 Created a blank nanoc site at 'tutorial'.
-Enjoy!
-<span class="prompt">%</span> </pre>
+Enjoy!</pre>

 A nanoc-powered site is a directory with a specific structure.
-The newly generated `tutorial` directory has a handful of different files and directories:
+The newly generated `tutorial` directory has a handful of files and directories:

 `nanoc.yaml`
 : The YAML file that contains site-wide configuration details.